-"Adopters Welcome" policies ... use persuasion, not policies, to help cats live indoors.
+Adopters Welcome policies use persuasion, not policies, to help cats live indoors.

-Approximately sixty-four percent to seventy-six percent of owned cats are kept indoors at least at night, and this trend has been on the rise, up from approximately twenty percent in the 1970s.7
+Approximately 64% to 76% of owned cats are kept indoors at least at night, and this trend has been on the rise, up from approximately 20% in the 1970s.